unruggable-labs/chain-registry/README.md

 ## ReverseChainResolver

-- [ReverseChainResolver](src/ReverseChainResolver.sol) is also an ENSIP-10 wildcard resolver that use Service Key Parameters suggested in ENSIP-TBD-17.
+- [ReverseChainResolver](src/ReverseChainResolver.sol) is also an ENSIP‑10 wildcard resolver that uses Service Key Parameters suggested in ENSIP‑TBD‑17.
 Clients call `text(bytes32,string)` or `data(bytes32,bytes)` with keys like `chain-name:0xa4b1`, and the resolver looks up the chain name through the same registry.
-See `resolve()` in `src/ReverseChainResolver.sol`
+See `resolve()` in `src/ReverseChainResolver.sol`.
 - The left-most label (the chain identifier) is ignored, so this resolver can be attached to any reverse namespace (for example, reverse.name.cid.eth).

 ### Reverse Resolution Flow